 Staff or faculty members from all AMICAL member institutions can propose a session.
 Up to two people can co-present in one session.

 You may propose a session on any topic pertinent to libraries, technology and learning at AMICAL member institutions.

 However, priority will be given to proposals with a focus on any of the following:

-- Collaboration across institutions and/or between librarian-faculty-technologists
+- Collaboration between institutions and/or between librarians, faculty, and technologists

 A non-exhaustive list of potential topics you may propose a session on: